Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Introduction

-In the recent decade, scientific machine learning (SciML) has developed rapidly for problems in physical sciences and engineering due to its prominent advantage in predictive capability and efficiency.
-In particular, deep learning for operator regression is an active research area of wide interest and substantial important.
+In the recent decade, scientific machine learning (SciML) has developed rapidly for problems in physical sciences and engineering due to its potential advantage in predictive capability and efficiency.
+In particular, deep learning for operator regression is an active research area of wide interest for system identification and fast inference.
 Recent works have proposed several frameworks, including the deep operator network (DeepONet)~\cite{lu2021deeponet}, Fourier Neural Operator (FNO)~\cite{fno}, etc.~\cite{kissas2022learning,patel2021physics}.
-Among these methods, DeepONet was the original method and was proposed based on the universal approximation theorem for operators~\cite{univapproxtheorem}, showing a strong prediction capability in diverse engineering fields~\cite{don_fair,don_bubble,don_mm,don_boundarylayer,don_brittle,don_dissection,don_coupling,don_phase, don_transfer, don_constitutive} (see a brief review in Section S2 in SI).
+Among these methods, DeepONet was the original method and was proposed based on the universal approximation theorem for operators~\cite{univapproxtheorem}, showing a strong prediction capability in diverse engineering fields~\cite{don_fair,don_bubble,don_mm,don_brittle,don_dissection,don_coupling,don_phase, don_transfer, don_constitutive} (Section S1.3).
 It provides fast inference for mappings between functions, which can be highly nonlinear and may take hours or even days to simulate using traditional approaches.